Max-stable processes and the functional D-norm revisited: Delta -Neighborhood of a Generalized Pareto Process

 \section{\texorpdfstring{$\delta$}{Delta}-Neighborhood of a Generalized Pareto Process}

 First we recall some facts from \citet{aulfaho11}.
 A univariate generalized Pareto distribution (GPD) $W$ is simply given by $W(x)=1+\log(G(x))$, $G(x)\ge 1/e$, where $G$ is a univariate extreme value distribution (EVD).
 It was established by \citet{pick75} and \citet{balh74} that, roughly, the maximum of $n$ iid univariate observations, linearly standardized, converges in distribution to an EVD as $n$ increases if, and only if, the exceedances above an increasing threshold follow a generalized Pareto distribution (GPD).
-The multivariate analogon is due to \citet{roott06}.
-It was observed by \citet{buihz08} that a $d$-dimensional GPD $W$ with ultimately standard Pareto margins can be represented in its upper tail as $W(\bfx)=P(U^{-1}\bfZ\le\bfx)$, $\bfx_0\le \bfx\le\bfzero\in\R^d$, where the rv $U$ is uniformly on $(0,1)$ distributed and independent of the rv $\bfZ=(Z_1,\dots,Z_d)$ with $0\le Z_i\le m$ for some $m\ge 1$ and $E(Z_i)=1$, $1\le i\le d$.
-The following definition extends this approach to function spaces.
+The multivariate extension is due to \citet{roott06}.

+Theorem 2.2.5 in \citet{fahure10} characterizes \emph{$\delta$-neighborhoods} of univariate GPD via of a \emph{polynomial rate of convergence} of the maximum in an iid sample towards its limiting extreme value distribution.
+The \emph{multivariate} extension is given in Theorem 5.5.5 in \citet{fahure10}.
+In Proposition \ref{prop:characterization_rate_of_convergence} we will extend this characterization of a polynomial rate of convergence to \emph{function space}.
+We, therefore, have to introduce generalized Pareto processes and their spectral $\delta$-neighborhoods first.